 We have awesome options to help your teen learn how to manage money responsibly.
 For our teen members, we have amazing accounts and access to additional benefits including:

 Members under 18 must have an adult joint member on their account.

 Calculate your monthly income (including if you get an allowance).
 Next, subtract your expenses.
 Do you pay for your own gas or buy your own school lunches?
 Make sure you subtract an entire months' worth of these from your total income.

-If you want an easy way to keep track of your income and expenses, consider using our free budgeting tool, Track Every $, in our mobile banking app.
+If you want an easy way to keep track of your income and expenses, consider using our free Money Management budgeting tool in our mobile banking app.

 Set goals for yourself

 Short-term: what do you want to spend money on most?
 Going to coffee or dinner with friends?
 Buying a cool new outfit or video game?
 Allow yourself 10% of your paycheck to have fun or put towards something you can afford in the next month or so.

 Long-term: are you thinking about college?
 Maybe you want to study abroad?
 Start putting aside 10% of your paycheck into a different savings account or envelope (if cash) to start building your way towards your goal.